toasterberry/ndguides/basics/dictionary.md

-Category | A division of a speedrunning leaderboard for a game based on certain criteria or rules Death% | A speedrunning category with the goal of dying in-game LiveSplit | The go-to timer software for speedrunning MND | The "More Nancy Drew!" screen found in the games, usually referring to the various glitches invlolving the screen ND | Nancy Drew
+Category | A division of a speedrunning leaderboard for a game based on certain criteria or rules Death% | A speedrunning category with the goal of dying in-game LiveSplit | The go-to timer software for speedrunning MND | The "More Nancy Drew!" screen found in the games, usually referring to the various glitches invlolving it ND | Nancy Drew
-No-Glitch/Glitchless | A speedrunning category where glitches are disallowed Premove | The act of performing an action with anticipation/timing and not reaction RAD | Run As Date, software used for RNG manipulation Relay | A speedrun race involving teams and multiple games, where as one player finishes a game, another team member begins the next
+No-Glitch/Glitchless | A speedrunning category where glitches are disallowed Premove | Performing an action with anticipation/timing and not reaction RAD | RunAsDate, software used for [RNG manipulation](/advanced/rng-manip.md) Relay | A speedrun race involving teams and multiple games, where as one player finishes a game, another team member begins the next
 RNG | Random Number Generator, generally used to refer to randomness in games Run | A particular instance of a performed speedrun, or the act of performing a speedrun